Perverse sheaves on semi-abelian varieties: Applications

-\ec \begin{proof} As in the first part of the proof of Corollary \ref{isol}, any simple perverse sheaf which is a direct summand of $R\alb_* \bC_X[n]$ is (up to a shift) a rank-one $\bC$-local system on $\Alb(X)$. \end{proof}
+For the last assertion, we use the decomposition theorem \cite{BBD} which yields that $R\alb_* \bC_X[n]$ is a direct sum of (shifted) simple perverse sheaves.
+As above, Theorem \ref{simple} implies that each of these simple perverse sheaves is (up to a shift) a rank-one $\bC$-local system on $\Alb(X)$. \end{proof}

-\bc Let $X$ be a connected $n$-dimensional smooth complex quasi-projective variety with proper and semi-small Albanese map $\alb : X \to \Alb(X)$.
-Then $\sV^n(X)$ consists of finitely many points if, and only if, $\alb$ is an isomorphism. \ec \begin{proof}
+\bc Let $X$ be a connected smooth complex quasi-projective variety of dimension $n$, with proper and semi-small Albanese map $\alb : X \to \Alb(X)$.
+Then $\sV^n(X)$ consists of finitely many points if, and only if, $\alb$ is an isomorphism. \ec \begin{proof} The ``if" part is obvious.
+We prove the ``only if" part.
+Since $\alb : X \to \Alb(X)$ is proper and semi-small, $R \alb_* \bC_X[n]$ is a perverse sheaf on $\Alb(X)$.
+By Corollary \ref{manifold}(1) we have